jsdelivrbot/titanium/docs/container-layout.md

 ### Container Layout

-Containers are the most basic element in Titanium.
+Containers are the most basic element in Titanium, but they are also very powerful.
+They can be used to hold text, to display images, and to dictate where elements are displayed on your page.

 There are 7 different options for sizing containers:

 * `jumbo` This displays a container spanning the entire width of the parent element
 * `xl` This displays a container spanning four-fifths of the parent element